gdherbert/DataPillager/README.md

 *  Run the script, and enter the URL to an Esri service, and the destination (filegeodatabase recommended).

 ### What about ArcGIS Desktop? ###
 The older version of this tool (to 1.3) supports ArcGIS Desktop, version 2.0 onwards supports Pro.
-For conevenience, the /Desktop subfolder contains the v1.3 ArcGIS Desktop toolbox and Python 2.7 script.
+For convenience, the /Desktop subfolder contains the v1.3 ArcGIS Desktop toolbox and Python 2.7 script.
 You can also download release v1.3, in the DesktopPython2 branch to only get the ArcGIS Desktop version.

 ### Requirements ###
-The Esri Arcpy library used requires a licensed install of Esri ArcGIS Pro 2.7 or above (or ArcGIS Desktop 10.5 or above for v1.3).
+The Esri Arcpy library used requires a licensed install of Esri ArcGIS Pro 3.5 or above (or ArcGIS Desktop 10.5 or above for v1.3).

 **IMPORTANT**

 The main toolbox in this repo has switched to Python 3 and ArcGIS Pro with the v2.0. release (March 2021).

-No further Desktop or Python 2 development is anticipated with Esri stopping desktop releases.
-The Desktop version should remain compatible with any DDesktop releases past 10.8.1 as long as they continue to use Python 2.
+No further Desktop or Python 2 development is anticipated with Esri stopping desktop releases at 10.8.2.